Menu

 Verily, verily, I say unto you, except ye eat the flesh of the son of man, and drink his blood, ye have no life in you.
 Whoso eateth my flesh, and drinketh my blood, hath eternal life; and I will raise him up at the last day.
 For my flesh is meat indeed, and my blood is drink indeed.

 Seen from one perspective, the schism was a dismaying development for a religion that had been born with a call for ending petty sectarian strife such as this and remaking the world on Jesus’s principles of universal peace and social justice.
 But seen from the perspective of realpolitik, it strengthened the hand of the Roman popes enormously.
 No longer did they have to moderate their statements to maintain the strained relationship with their fellow Christians of the East.
-From now on, the pope could claim to be the holy father, full stop — God’s one and only anointed representative on earth, at the head of his one and only Church, the only path to salvation for all of the souls on earth.
-To claim anything else would now be heresy according to Catholic doctrine.
+From now on, the pope could claim to be the holy father, full stop — God’s one and only anointed representative on Earth, at the head of his one and only Church, the only path to salvation for all of the souls on Earth.
+To claim anything else would now be heresy according to Church doctrine.

 And soon there came a pope who was ready to press this advantage to the full.
 Thanks to the split with Constantinople, Pope Gregory VII was, writes Diarmaid MacCulloch,

-free to pursue the programme of Church reform which now had all Europe as its canvas, and which, in a series of formal statements entered into his administrative register, was centred on the definition of the pope as universal monarch in a world where the Church would reign over all the rulers of the earth.
+free to pursue the programme of Church reform which now had all Europe as its canvas, and which, in a series of formal statements entered into his administrative register, was centred on the definition of the pope as universal monarch in a world where the Church would reign over all the rulers of the Earth.
 This one man’s vision can be compared in its consequences over centuries with the vision of Karl Marx 800 years later; indeed, all the signs are that it will prove far longer-lasting in its effects.

 Gregory was born in Rome around 1020 under the name of Hildebrand.
 The story goes that, when he was a baby, his swaddling clothes gave off sparks of fire and a flaming halo could be seen around his head.
 Slightly more credibly, he is said to have had a vision as a young man, of Saint Paul shoveling manure out of a monastery.
-The metaphor was plain: Paul was cleaning the Church of filthy sin, just as God expected the future Pope Gregory to do.
-When he became pope as the capstone to a long ecclesiastical career, he operated from two basic principles: the Church must become more holy, and it must become more dominant in the day-to-day affairs of the world.
+The metaphor was plain: Paul was cleansing the Church of filthy sin, just as God expected the future Pope Gregory to do.
+When he became pope as the capstone to a long ecclesiastical career, he operated from two basic principles: that the Church must become more holy, and that it must become more dominant in the day-to-day affairs of the world.
 He saw no tension between these two things.

-Gregory came down similarly hard on corruption and venality in the Church everywhere else he found it, wielding the hammer of excommunication freely against those priests and bishops who extorted money and goods from the poorest of their flocks, as well as those who sold absolution to the richest sinners for coinage in lieu of more uncomfortable forms of penance.
-The latter practice, known as the selling of indulgences, made a sort of à la carte menu out of sins — so much for a bit of adultery, so much for a spot of gambling, etc., up to and including the ultimate sin of murder — that could be purchased from and enjoyed over and over again, as long as the customer had the money.
-By threatening the priestly waiters in this restaurant of sin with excommunication, Gregory was largely able to put a stop to the practice, if not for all time, at least for the time being.
-For it is difficult to adequately convey today just what a terrifying weapon excommunication was to an individual of the Medieval mindset.
-To be excluded from the Holy Mother Church was to be excluded from any hope of salvation, to be condemned to an eternity of torment in the fires of Hell.
-And make no mistake: Hell may not have have been described in any explicit way in the Bible, but it was the farthest thing from a speculative abstraction during the Middle Ages.
-It was a real prospect, in some ways more so than the promise of an infinite life of peace and ease in Heaven.
+Gregory came down hard on corruption and venality in the Church everywhere that he found it, wielding the hammer of excommunication freely against those priests and bishops who extorted money and goods from the poorest of their flocks, as well as those who sold absolution to the richest sinners for coinage in lieu of more uncomfortable forms of penance.
+The latter practice, known as the selling of indulgences, made a sort of à la carte menu out of sins: so much for a bit of adultery, so much for a spot of gambling, etc., up to and including the ultimate sin of murder.
+By threatening the priestly waiters in this restaurant of sin with excommunication, Gregory was largely able to put a stop to the practice, if only for the time being.
+(As we’ll learn much later in this book, the selling of indulgences would come back with a vengeance in later centuries, becoming the proximate cause of the second great schism in Christian history.)

 In compensation for the strict ascetic code by which he expected his clergymen to live, Gregory demanded that laypeople treat the officers of the Church with enormous worldly deference.
 This demand applied most of all to himself, the man at the head of the Church.
 Not long after becoming pope, he issued an extraordinary pronouncement of the honors and powers that naturally went with his office. “[The pope] alone can use imperial insignia”; “The pope’s feet are to be kissed by all princes”; “It is licit for him to depose emperors”; “No synod [an assembly for discussing and making determinations about theological questions] ought to be called ‘general’ without his command”; “He ought to be judged by no one.”
 The pope, that is to say, should be considered at least as far above the kings of the world as said kings were above the peasants who toiled in their fields.
 For, just as peasants must obey the dictates of kings, so must kings obey the dictates of the pope.
 After all, said Gregory,

-Who does not know that kings and rulers are sprung from men who were ignorant of God, who by pride, robbery, perfidy, murders, in a word, by almost every crime at the prompting of the devil, who is the prince of this world, have striven with blood cupidity and intolerable presumption to dominate over their equals, that is, over mankind.
+Who does not know that kings and rulers are sprung from men who were ignorant of God, who by pride, robbery, perfidy, murders, in a word, by almost every crime at the prompting of the Devil, who is the prince of this world, have striven with blood cupidity and intolerable presumption to dominate over their equals, that is, over mankind.
 Who can doubt that the priests of Christ are to be considered the fathers and the masters of kings and princes and all the faithful?

-Small wonder that the kings of Europe weren’t overly fond of Gregory.
-Nor, for that matter, were many powerful Catholic bishops and priests, whose cushy lives of ease and luxury were being overturned by his new rules about celibacy, indulgences, and all the rest.
+Needless to say, the kings of Europe weren’t overly fond of Gregory.
+Nor, for that matter, were many powerful bishops and priests, whose cushy lives of ease and luxury were being overturned by his new rules about celibacy, indulgences, and all the rest.
 These clergymen were more inclined to cast their lots with the kings of this world than with their own holy father.
 At bottom, it was a case of two competing visions of the Church.
 Was it to be a highly centralized, supremely authoritative institution, as Gregory desired, or was it to continue to be a decentralized body that was deferential to royal authority and local customs, as it had more or less been since the time of Charlemagne?

 came in person [to the pope], bringing with him only a small retinue.
 He presented himself at the gate, barefoot and clad only in wretched woolen garments, beseeching us with tears to grant him absolution and forgiveness.
 This he continued to do for three days, while all those about us were moved to compassion at his plight, and interceded for him with tears and prayers.
 At length, we removed the excommunication from him and received him again into the bosom of the Holy Mother Church.